CCristancho/ccristancho.github.io/_pages/datasets.md

 ======
 * Protest event data
   * 790 protest events from 3,417 news articles filtered from Factiva in English and Spanish (SPAIN and (protest* OR demonstrat* OR Rall* OR Strik*)
-* Automatic extraction of protest event data from El Pâis, El Mundo and News agencies for Sapin (AP, AFP, EFE, DPA)"
+* Automatic extraction of protest event data from El Pâis, El Mundo and News agencies for Spain (AP, AFP, EFE, DPA)"
 - Named Entity Recognition using SMO denominations and Factiva tags.
 - Repertoire dictionary
 - Violence classifier
 - Validation with protest event data from the Observatory for Political Conflict and Democracy in Europe - https://poldem.eui.eu/downloads/pea/poldem-protest_30.csv

-Interest Groups, government, representatives and parties on Twitter 2018 - 2021
+Interest Groups, Government, MPs and Parties on Twitter 2018 - 2021
 ======
 * 1'100.000 Tweet IDs
 * Tweets from the five main spanish speaking parties in Spain - 2018-2022